Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 Worked on Plastic Reuse and Sustainable Flooring Research – Click for Flooring Page

 Stacey Maillet (Graphic Designer) completed her 18th week working on the final edits and revisions to the Murphy bed instructions.
 This week, Stacey focused on finishing the electrical details, adding latches and springs, working on the components page, and cutting pages.
 She added a page turn icon that will lead a person to the next page but we discussed it and decided it is redundant and would require more ink if someone prints the instructions.
 She also continued updating text placement and spacing that needed to be updated after reviewing the full layout.
-Pictures below show some of this work-in-progress.
+Pictures below show some of this work-in-progress towards the mission of better living through regenerative communities.

 Murphy bed instructions, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403